splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 View APM subscription usage
 ==================================

 Go to :guilabel:`Settings` then :guilabel:`Subscription Usage` and select the :strong:`APM` tab.
-Depending on your org subscription model, this might be :guilabel:`Settings` then :guilabel:`Billing and Usage`.
+Depending on your organization subscription, you might need to go to :guilabel:`Settings` then :guilabel:`Billing and Usage`.
+Select the :guilabel:`APM` tab.

 The subscription usage page displays the following information about your organization's usage: